 Resale of Restricted and Control Securities

 Securities acquired through private placements and those held by company insiders can't just be dumped on the open market.
-The Securities and Exchange Commission (SEC) has specific rules (primarily Rule 144 and Rule 144A) that govern when and how these securities can be resold.
+The Securities and Exchange Commission (SEC) has specific resale rules (the restricted-stock resale rule for retail-eligible resales and the qualified-institutional-buyer (QIB) resale rule for institutional resales) that govern when and how these securities can be resold.

 Conditions for Affiliates vs. Non-Affiliates